NiyaShao/ISSM-Documentation/docs/using-issm/miscellaneous/organizer.md

+---
+title: ISSM organizer
+layout: default
+parent: Miscellaneous wiki
+grand_parent: Using ISSM
+---

-# organizer
+## organizer

 ISSM organizer is a module that supports automatic saving and loading of multiple runs as (.md) files.
-It can save and load each step of a model and organize different model runs.
+It can save and load each step of constructing a model and organize multiple ISSM models in bulk.
+Utilizing this structure modularizes the steps used to create a model, meaning you can start from any step while ensuring your previous steps remain saved.

 ### initiating an organizer

-The method starts by creating an instance of the organizer class.
-For example, the following code builds an organizer instance, where the model files will be stored in the ‘./Models/’ folder with prefix ‘AGU2015’.
-The prefix can be used to conveniently organize different model runs.
-The ‘steps’ parameter needs a list of numerical id as an input to tell the organizer which steps will be run.
+We start by creating an instance of the `organizer` class.
+For example, the following code builds an organizer instance, where the model files will be stored in the ‘./Models/’ folder with `prefix` ‘AGU2015’ in the filename.
+The `prefix` can be used to conveniently organize different ISSM models.
+The `steps` input accepts a list of numerical id that tells the organizer which steps to run.

 ```
-org = organizer('repository',['Models/'],...
+>> org = organizer('repository',['Models/'],...
                 'prefix',['AGU2015'],...
                 'steps',[1,2]);
 %build an empty organizer object with a given repository
 ```

-To check the current state of ‘org’, disp() can be used.
-For example, disp(org) immediately after creating the above organizer will results in
+To check the current state of `org`, the `disp()` function can be used.
+For example, `disp(org)` immediately after creating the above organizer will results in the following output

 ```
-disp(org)
+>> disp(org)
    Repository: 'Models/'
    Prefix:     'AGU2015'
    Color:      '41;37'